Mask Arts Company

 Commedia dell'Arte

-actors, artists, dancers, directors, teachers, students & variety artists
+actors, artists, dancers, singers, directors, teachers, students & variety artists

-RCCU teaching Classical Commedia dell'Arte since 2001 as close to its original form as we believe it was performed in the 1500's to 1600's.
-You develop your personal historical Commedia dell'Arte characters and style with your individual qualities.
+Teaching Classical Commedia dell'Arte since 2001 as close to its original form as we believe it was performed in the 1500s to 1600s.

 Areas of concentration: